Command line reference

 Template-free visualisation

-Starting with version 1.4, it is possible to visualise a sequence and its secondary structure using a layout generated by R2R.
+It is possible to visualise a sequence and its secondary structure using layouts generated by R2R, RNArtist, or RNApuzzler (via ViennaRNA).
 This functionality is useful as a starting point when generating new templates or in cases when the R2DT template library does not yet have a template for a certain RNA.

 >3SKZ_B